Bachar Houli: Personal life

 Houli was the first devout Muslim and third Muslim overall to play in the AFL, following on from Adem Yze and Sedat Sir.
 He is also only the second player of a Lebanese background to play in the AFL after Mil Hanna did so in the 1980s and 90s.
 His family hail from Mish Mish in the Akkar District of Lebanon.

 Houli sought permission from local religious leaders to break his Ramadan fast on AFL match days and to limit his training load during the holy month.
 Houli observes the fasting requirements associated with Ramadan; during his career, he has made various adjustments, including altering training sessions to accommodate this.
 He observes fasting during AFL matches as well, but he will break his fast on occasion by drinking water or sports drinks in-game if he is close to dehydration.

 In September 2009, Houli married his partner and family friend Rouba Abou-Zeid.
-The pair have two daughters, born 2014 and 2017, as well as a son Mohamed born in 2020.
+The pair have two daughters, born 2014 and 2017, as well as a son born in 2020.

+In June 2023, Houli was involved a in a serious crash on a private property in the Snowy Mountains area.
+He was initially taken to Albury Hospital with a broken pelvis and shoulder, as well as a punctured lung.

+In October 2023, Houli ignited controversy after sharing a pro-Palestine video on social media regarding the Israeli–Palestinian conflict.
+Houli initially ignored a takedown request from former club Richmond.
+However, after AFL intervention, Houli was convinced to take down the video, and he issued an apology:As many would know I am a man of faith and peace, and have always tried to live my life through the Islamic values of Respect, Peace and Love which has been taught through our beloved prophet Muhammad (PBUH).
+I will always advocate for inclusion and bringing people together.
+The last couple of weeks have taken a heavy toll on us all and I want to remind people that I do NOT condone killings of ANY INNOCENT people regardless of their faith or culture.